Cambodian Day of Remembrance: Five Films to Honor the Dead | MissLiberty.com

-Pol Pot and his well-intentioned gang of Khmer Rouge socialist comrades murdered 25% of Cambodian citizens, in total somewhere around two million lives, in the span of just five years (1975-1979).
+Pol Pot and his gang of Khmer Rouge socialist comrades murdered 25% of Cambodian citizens, in total somewhere around two million lives, in the span of just five years (1975-1979).
 Cambodia declared May 20th to be a day of remembrance to honor these dead.

 Pol Pot was taught the wonders of agrarian socialism while attending college in France, and returned home with a determination to build that utopia — whatever the cost.
 Per Wikipedia, “[The Khmer Rouge] planned to create a form of agrarian socialism founded on the ideals of Stalinism and Maoism.
 The subsequent policies caused forced relocation of the population from urban centers, torture, mass executions, use of forced labor, malnutrition, and disease.”

 The five films below are among the few to touch on this subject.
 The Killing Fields (1984) was the first major film to tell of this democide, and for many it was the first they had heard of it.
 It was followed two years later by the Disney film The Girl Who Spelled Freedom (1986), which told the true story of Linn Yann, a young Cambodian girl who impressed the nation by winning the US spelling bee championship just a few years after her arrival.
 Much later, two documentaries were made, Enemies of the People (2009) and Don’t Think I’ve Forgotten: Cambodia’s Lost Rock and Roll (2014).
-Angeline Jolie is reportedly working on a new documentary, First They Killed My Father.
+In 2017, Angeline Jolie released the documentary, First They Killed My Father.

 Enemies of the People